balajich/nodejs-mysql/README.md

 # Nodejs and MySQL
 In this tutorial we are going to start MySQL database instance using docker-compose.
-Perfrom basic opertaions like create database, create table, insert data , delete data and drop table etc.
+Perform basic operations like create database, create table, insert data , delete data and drop table etc.
 # Install MySQL server using docker-compose
 Clone the repo